Toronto, Ontario SR&ED Local Authority

 • The Benefit: A 3.5% non-refundable tax credit.

-• Toronto Context: Because Toronto is home to many large-cap technical firms and “foreign-owned” innovation centers (like Google or Uber’s R&D offices), the ORDTC is often the primary provincial vehicle for reducing corporate income tax payable.
+• Toronto Context: The ORDTC is often the primary provincial vehicle for reducing corporate income tax payable for Toronto-based growing companies.

 • Flexibility: Unused credits can be carried back 3 years or forward 20 years.